rm-21/options_backtest/README.md

 ## Strategy

-### Run Strategy
-The function will take time to run since it is event-based backtesting.
-It is recommended to load `trade_book.csv` for analysis. strategy.run_strategy()
 ### Analysis
 The analysis is not considering any costs of execution for now.
 Slippage equal to 3% on the negative side is being assumed to take a conservative view.